Dr Diemo Dietrich

 William Berry, NUBS (final year), Peter and Norah Lomas PhD Scholarships in Economics.

 since 2014: Deputy Head, Economics group, NU Business School.

 since 2014: Board of Studies Economics, Chair, NU Business School.

-Oxford University Press, Palgrave, Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Banking and Finance, Journal of Financial Stability, Journal of Business Finance and Accounting, Small Business Economics, Journal of Business Research, Quarterly Review of Economics and Finance, Journal of Macroeconomics, Manchester School, Japan and the World Economy, Empirica, Kredit & Kapital, Jahrbücher für Nationalökonomie und Statistik.
+Oxford University Press, Palgrave (2), Journal of Financial Intermediation (3), Journal of Corporate Finance, Journal of Banking and Finance, Journal of Financial Stability (2), International Review of Financial Analysis, Journal of Business Finance and Accounting, Small Business Economics, Journal of Business Research, Quarterly Review of Economics and Finance (2), Journal of Macroeconomics, Manchester School, Japan and the World Economy (2), Empirica, Kredit \& Kapital, Jahrbücher für Nationalökonomie und Statistik.

 NU Business School Strategic Fund, 2016, £2,500 (pump-prime grant)

 NU Business School Research Fund, 2016, £1,000 (research grant)